cander2/apix-ig/input/pagecontent/examples.md

----
-title: R2CS FHIR Implementation Guide - Examples
-status: draft
-version: 0.1.0
-last_updated: May 19, 2025
----

 # Examples

-This page provides example FHIR Bundles for the **Real-time Regulatory Content Streaming (R2CS)** Implementation Guide, demonstrating regulatory workflows for two drug applications: a safety update and a shelf life update for the same drug (NDC: 12345-678-90).
+This page provides example FHIR Bundles to demonstrate regulatory workflows for two drug applications: a safety update and a shelf life update for the same drug (NDC: 12345-678-90).
 The examples align with the R2CS streaming architecture, using Apache Kafka to process JSON Bundles in real-time, and include:

 - **Transaction Bundles** (`type: transaction`): Original submissions and approvals, containing Task, DocumentReference (inlining ePI, eAF, PQI Bundles in `content.attachment.data`), MedicinalProductDefinition, and Provenance.
 - **Document Bundles** (`type: document`): ePI, eAF, FDA Requests for Information (RFIs), and company responses, containing Composition or DocumentReference, Task, and Provenance.